PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 ## Transcription factor networks

-Once we know which transcription factors regulate which genes, we will consolidate this information into a bilogical network called a **transcription factor network**.
-The nodes in the network are an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of *Y*.
-Note that any node can have an edge leading into it, but the only nodes with edges leaving them are transcription factors.
+Once we know which genes each transcription factor regulates, we can consolidate this information into a **transcription factor network**.
+The nodes in the network represent an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of protein *Y*.
+Any node can have an edge leading into it, but only a transcription factor can have an edge leaving it.

-The figure below shows a subset of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies. *E. coli* is a simple organism, but we will still be able to draw powerful conclusions by studying its transcription factor network.
+The figure below shows a portion of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies.
+Even though *E. coli* is a bacterium, we will be able to draw powerful conclusions about gene regulation from its transcription factor network.

 ![image-center](../assets/images/e_coli_tf_network.jpeg){: .align-center}
-To view this network in more detail you can download <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/e_coli_tf_network.jpeg" download="e_coli_tf_network.jpeg">here</a>, or to see the full *e. coli* network, see [here](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-2-21)
+A subset of the *E. coli* transcription factor network.
+Click [here](downloads/e_coli_tf_network.jpeg) to zoom in on this network.
+The full network is available from Samal & Jain 2008.[^eColiNetwork]
+{: style="text-align: center; font-size: medium;"}

 **STOP:** Do you notice anything interesting about the *E. coli* transcription factor network?
 {: .notice--primary}